danielmascena/calque/README.md

 🚧 Status: In Development 🛠️
 ***
-SpathaJS is a simple and tiny utility library for building fast web interfaces, aimed to speed up the first feedbacks from clients, delaying the initially dilemma of *"which technology should I use/or will be mandatory?" 🤔🤓😶
+SpathaJS is a simple and tiny utility library for building fast web interfaces, aimed to speed up the first feedbacks from clients, delaying the initially dilemma of _"which technology should I use/or will be mandatory?_" 🤔🤓😶

 🔧 This micro tool was (inspired) meant to be a JSX-like for UI web platform **prototyping**, avoiding the first battleground with evil stacks and bad configurations that you must learn.
 Just use what is familiar, the loyal and trusted _cohortes praetorianae_ of Web Development, the eternal Web Standards: vanilla JavaScript, Web APIs, HTML5, CSS3 and the awesome Web Components v1 together.